paolodina/git-x/README.md

 ## Motivation

 It has become a common practice these days to break bigger projects into smaller ones.
-Take the example bellow:
+Take the example below:

 ```
 .